-To save and download a JSTOR PDF, click “View PDF” in the Tool box above the page view.
+To download or save a JSTOR PDF on a content level page, click the blue “Download PDF” button above the page view.

 A prompt to accept the Terms and Conditions of Use will pop up.
 When you click the link that says “Accept JSTOR's Terms and Conditions and proceed to PDF,” a PDF viewer will pop up.

-Once the article PDF is loaded in the viewer, you will have the option to save a copy by selecting the download icon in the grey navigation bar.
+Once the article PDF is loaded in the viewer, you will have the option to save a copy by selecting the download icon in the grey navigation bar (Firefox).